 Exercises to Decrease Sympathetic Activity

 If you are looking for exercises that decrease sympathetic activity, check out Anabolic Energizers.

 This is a little workout that Elliott Hulse put together.
-I have been doing them during the week especially when I have been feeling stress.
-If might be something that will help you or your clients out.
+I have been doing them during the week, especially when I feel stressed.
+It might be something that will help you or your clients out.

 That is it.